 Wrapping your gift in a gift — or adding a gift to your wrapping gift is the perfect two in one gift.
 If you've been following EORTH for a while now you'll know we are big fans of of the two-in-one gift.

-We mentioned a few two in one gift ideas in last months blog on Gifting Without the Unnecessary Waste.
+We mentioned a few two-in-one gift ideas in last months blog on Gifting Without the Unnecessary Waste.
 One of our favourite two-in-one gifts is to use a beeswax (or vegan) food wrap.
-However these don't need to be used for wrap only food.
-You can also use them to cover glass jars, or to wrap up your fresh cut flowers, or used to wrap your home made bar of soap.
+However these don't need to be used for wrapping only food.
+You can also use them to cover glass jars, or to wrap up some fresh cut flowers, or used to wrap your home made bar of soap or loaf of bread.
+So many options!

-Don't forget though that eco-friendly / plastic free gift wrapping doesn't end on Christmas Day.
-If you want to have a truly eco-friendly Christmas this year then you'll need to take a step back in time and save all that wrapping paper, ribbons and trinkets that came in your Christmas Crackers.
-That way you can use them next year.
+Don't forget though, that eco-friendly / plastic free gift wrapping doesn't end on Christmas Day.
+If you want to have a truly eco-friendly Christmas this year then remember to save all that wrapping paper, ribbons and trinkets so you can reuse them next year.
+You just saved yourself some time and money for next year's Christmas.

 Want to make your kids super anxious on Christmas Day?
-Take your time when unwrapping the gift.
+Take your time when unwrapping their gifts to you.
 Unwrap your gift ever so carefully so that you don't rip any of the Christmas paper.
 It's a great way to watch those paper tearing types go crazy — plus you'll know that you can fold that paper up at the end of the day and place in your "next years wrapping paper" box.
 It's a win for the environment and a win for your pocket.

 Eco-friendly gift wrapping doesn't end on Christmas Day.
 Pack up that wrapping paper, ribbons and trinkets and put them in a box for next years eco-friendly Christmas wrapping.